storyfeet/dugi_bialan/content/grammar.md

 For dependent clauses.

-'bi' can be followed by any other particle, and mean "that"
+'bi' can be followed by any other particle, and mean "that" referring to an intrinisic property

-{{qoth "vo-wuwi bi wei moili ei gela-zo mi \\[la\\] li luga ei guli-delo lon luga is-vo."}}

-The 'cat', that killed my fish, has blood on it's hands.
+- {{qoth "wendo-delo bi wei moili"}} : ducks that kill / killer ducks

 ### {{qoth "wi"}} - purpose